 Plan Your Trip

 Experiencing Dry Tortugas requires a little planning ahead.
 The primary transportation to get to the national park on this island is by catamaran.
 Yankee Freedom is the authorized transport service that will take you to this far away place.
+One thing I always ask for adventures like this is how long is the boat ride from Key West to Dry Tortugas.
 It is a ride lasting about 2.5 hours, and departure is around 8:00 AM.

 Travel Tip: They suggest you arrive at the marina by around 7 AM.
 Yankee Freedom departs out of the Key West Ferry Terminal.